 What collections do you keep?

-was a great way to share our progress in improving our handwriting in the Bullet Journal.
+The handwriting challenge was a great way to share our progress in improving our handwriting in the Bullet Journal.
 Many approaches were taken in order to improve it, here are some of the ones shared:

 It’s wonderful to see everyone’s progress and unique ways of working on their handwriting.